How You Can Help

 If you are walking in a rugged and remote location, remember that you are a visitor in the area, and that the animals that you encounter live there.
 Always respect the wildlife and observe from a distance.
 Feeding animals along the trail is a BIG no-no, as once animals learn to depend on human visitors for their food they learn to rely less on their natural hunting and foraging behaviours.
 This loss of self-sufficiency can put them in danger once the trekking season finishes.

 To protect your food and the local wildlife, store your food in airtight containers, never leave food out at night time, and be careful not to leave food residue on the trail or at your campsite.
+And of course, if you encounter wildlife along the trail, give it a wide berth and do not make an attempt to approach the animal – especially if it is a mother and her offspring.

 Travel in Small Groups